-As a professional in the turfgrass industry, sod installation is a real, real sore subject for us.
-As it appears to be one of those things in life where the super-majority of property owners have to learn by failing.
-Most people just can't resist the sales pitch from their neighborhood mowing and lawn care service (aka yard guys) that there is actually a quick, cheap "instant lawn" available.
+As a diagnostician and consultant in the turfgrass industry, sod "installation" is a sore subject for us.
+It appears to be one of those things in life where the majority of property owners must learn by failing (several times).
+Most people just do not have the patience to keep looking at bare dirt, nor the knowledge about how to get the HOA off your back for a while (and we get our customers 4-6 month extensions for treatment protocols).
+Then you throw in the sales pitch from the neighborhood mowing and lawn service that a cheap "instant lawn" is available next week and the broken cycle continues.

-The super-majority of homeowners in north Texas, re-sod 2-4X before it becomes financially painful enough for them to pay a professional consultant to sit them down and give them the hard truth: lawn grass cannot die of old age.
-It dies for one of four reasons: soil, disease, irrigation deficiency and sunlight deficiency.
-Please read this blog post for more details: Why is my Lawn Brown & Dying.
+Most homeowners in North Texas re-sod 2-4X before it becomes financially painful enough to pay a professional consultant to give them the hard truth: lawn grass cannot die of old age.
+It dies for one of four reasons (and usually a combination of several): soil, disease, irrigation deficiency, and sunlight deficiency.
+Please read this blog post for more details: Why is my Lawn Brown & Dying?

-Bottom line: if you do not cure the original root problem that killed the grass to begin with, then it will kill your new lawn in 1-3 years (quicker if disease, longer if more shade issue).
+Bottom line: if you do not cure the original root problem that killed the grass, it will kill your new lawn in 1-3 years (depending on shade levels vs. disease).

 How to Lay Sod & How to Install Sod Grass

-For do it yourselfers, they typically ask Google the following questions: How to Lay Sod and How to Install Sod Grass?
+For do-it-yourselfers, they typically ask Google the following questions: How to Lay Sod and How to Install Sod Grass?
 Laying sod is what we call "throwing down some sod.”
-It falls in the category of unskilled, basic labor.
-And quite frankly you don’t even need to contact a sod installation service if you just want to lay sod on the dirt under your tree.
+It falls in the category of unskilled, manual labor.
+And quite frankly, you don’t even need to contact a sod installation service if you want to lay sod on the dirt under your tree.
 You can go to Home Depot and buy sod for $3.00 a piece and be done with tossing it down in less than an hour.

-Properly installing sod grass on the other hand, is really hard work.
-It is hard work because it not only requires diagnosing, then curing the original problem.
-But then it also requires stripping out, and hauling off, the old, dead 3/4 inch sod layer before starting installation of Zoysia sod, Bermuda sod or St. Augustine sod grass.
+Properly installing sod grass, on the other hand, is tough work.
+It is hard work because it requires diagnosing and then curing the original problem.
+But then it also requires stripping out and hauling off the old, dead 3/4 inch sod layer before starting the installation of Zoysia sod, Bermuda sod, or St. Augustine sod grass.

 If you want proper sod replacement installation done at your home, then here is the process we use:

-- Disease Testing - based on how the dead area looks, and if rotting seems prevalent, overnight a stolon and root sample to a university disease testing lab.
-Results come back fast, usually in 4-7 days.
+- Disease Testing - based on how the dead area looks, and if rotting seems prevalent, overnight a stolon, root, and rhizome sample to a university disease testing lab.
+Results come back in around 3-weeks.

-- Sunlight Deficiency - learn the difference between filtered shade, part shade, full shade and dense shade.
+- Sunlight Deficiency - learn the difference between filtered shade, part shade, full shade, and dense shade.
 It is a lawn crew myth that "Zoysia lives in the shade and Bermuda in the sun."
-All warm-season turfgrass lives best in full sun; zoysia and St. Augustine simply will tolerate a little shade, but they will not live (long term) in full or dense shade.
-Homeowners have to come to grips with the fact that unless they are willing to remove some trees or tall shrubs, or bulldoze their neighbors house, that some deep shade pockets of their lawn will need decorative rock, mulch or groundcover.
+All warm-season turfgrass lives best in full sun; Zoysia and St. Augustine will tolerate a little shade, but they will not live (long-term) in full or dense shade.
+Homeowners have to come to grips with the fact that unless they are willing to remove some trees and tall shrubs or bulldoze their neighbor's house, some deep shade pockets of their lawn will need decorative rock, mulch, or groundcover.
 Trimming trees works in some areas and not others.
-It requires someone with local knowledge, and an educational background in the field, to walk the property and point out all the "no grow" pockets.
+It requires someone with local knowledge and an educational background in the field to walk the property and point out all the "no grow" pockets.

-- If you have a turfgrass or fungal disease, then start the treatments immediately.
-Then put sod installation on hold until the disease is in re-mission and it is safe to replace the sod.
+- Start the treatments immediately if you have a turfgrass or fungal disease.
+Then put sod installation on hold until the disease is in remission, and it is safe to replace the sod.

 - Spray the existing weeds and remaining turfgrass with a non-selective herbicide killer.